PXE & the Primary Care Physician

 As are most genetic diseases, PXE is incurable.
+Management should focus on education of the affected individual, genetic As are most genetic diseases, PXE is incurable.
 Management should focus on education of the affected individual, genetic counseling, monitoring and treatment of complications, and dietary and lifestyle modifications to delay or possibly prevent complications.
-This may involve a team approach including dermatologist, primary care physician, ophthalmologist, cardiologist, vascular surgeon, plastic surgeon, genetic counselor, nutritionist and support groups.
+This may involve a team approach including dermatologist, primary care physician, ophthalmologist, cardiologist, vascular surgeon, plastic surgeon, genetic counselor, nutritionist, physical therapist, low vision specialist and support groups.
 Support groups are of tremendous benefit in helping affected individuals cope with the disorder.

 The affected individual (or parent) needs to be educated in understandable terms regarding the various manifestations of the disease and the prognosis (which is not as dire as some affected individuals are led to believe).
 Genetic testing is available and is most useful when a young person is diagnosed and his or her siblings may be too young to exhibit clinical manifestations.
 Not all mutations are found through genetic testing, so it is not 100% reliable.
 Genetic testing is costly, is not predictive of severity, and may not be conclusive.
 Genetic counseling is recommended prior to genetic testing, and is available at no charge through PXE International.
 Regular ophthalmologic examination by a physician with expertise in retinal disease is essential, and affected individuals should learn to use the Amsler grid to monitor for central visual disturbances.
 Avoidance of contact sports and wearing of appropriate protective goggles for sports is suggested to prevent eye trauma that could cause retinal hemorrhage.
 Regular physical examinations with specific attention to the cardiovascular system are essential.
 Lipid levels should be monitored periodically.

 Most women with PXE have normal pregnancies.
-PXE in not associated with markedly increased fetal loss or an increased risk of adverse reproductive outcomes.
-Fetal complications due to impaired uteroplacental blood flow do not appear to be a problem.
+PXE is not associated with markedly increased fetal loss or an increased risk of adverse reproductive outcomes.
+Mineralization of the placenta is more common in women with PXE, but does not appear to affect placental function or fetal well-being, and fetal complications due to impaired uteroplacental blood flow do not appear to be a problem.
 The incidence of gastric bleeding and retinal complications is lower than previously thought (<1%).
 There is no basis for women affected by PXE to avoid becoming pregnant.

 A study of mammography in PXE showed that there is an increased incidence of microcalcifications, vascular calcification and skin thickening but no increase in breast cancer due to PXE.
 The pattern of breast microcalcification in PXE is benign and does not suggest cancer.
-The finding of 3 of: skin thickening, skin calcification, breast microcalcifications, or vascular calcification in mammography should suggest a diagnosis of PXE.
+The finding in mammography of three of the following: skin thickening, skin calcification, breast microcalcifications, or vascular calcification, should suggest a diagnosis of PXE.

 Testicular microlithiasis has been observed in males with PXE, and a study suggests an association between PXE and testicular microlithiasis.
 In all males examined in one study, testicular microlithiasis was not associated with cancer.

-It has been reported that high calcium intake early in life may correlate with the overall severity of PXE, but this has not been confirmed by studies, and calcium restriction remains controversial and unproven in the management of PXE.
+It was reported in an early retrospective case study that high calcium intake early in life may correlate with the overall severity of PXE, but this has not been confirmed by studies, and calcium restriction remains unproven in the management of PXE.
 Calcium restriction can also lead to development of osteoporosis.
-It is recommended that calcium intake should be at the RDA and supplementation avoided unless dietary intake is known to be inadequate, or there is evidence of osteopenia or osteoporosis.
+Calcium intake should be at the RDA levels and supplementation avoided unless dietary intake is known to be inadequate, or there is evidence of osteopenia or osteoporosis.

-PXE International, Inc. maintains a Blood and Tissue Bank and an international clinical registry.
+PXE International, Inc. was founded in 1995 to promote research and support individuals affected by PXE and their clinicians.
+PXE International maintains a Blood and Tissue Bank and an international clinical registry of over 4200 affected individuals.
 Affected individuals should be encouraged to register with PXE International to avail themselves of up-to-date knowledge about PXE and to contribute to the advancement of knowledge about this rare disease.
-PXE International´s medical advisors also serve as a resource for physicians caring for patients with PXE and can be contacted by email, email@example.com, or phone, 202.362.9599.
+PXE International’s medical advisors also serve as a resource for physicians caring for patients with PXE and can be contacted by email, email@example.com, or by phone at 202.362.9599.

 Bercovitch L, Leroux T, Terry S, Weinstock MA: Pregnancy and obstetrical outcomes in pseudoxanthoma elasticum.
 Br J Dermatol.
 2004 Nov;151(5):1011-8.